-The United States are just about the perfect destination for a road trip.
+The United States is just about the perfect destination for a road trip.
 If you are planning to explore more of this incredible country, make sure to hit at least one – or more – of the best national parks in USA.

 The 23 Best National Parks In USA You Must Visit